Pontus Jansson: Brentford

-season: the equaliser in a late 2–1 win at home, followed by his second four months later against the same opponent, a 95th-minute 2–1 winner at Vicarage Road, netting a total of three league goals for the season.
+season: the equaliser in a late 2–1 win at home, followed by his second four months later against the same opponent, a 95th-minute 2–1 winner at Vicarage Road, scoring a total of three league goals for the season.

 Jansson played only six games of the 2022–23 season before suffering a hamstring injury in a goalless league tie at Bournemouth on 1 October 2022.
-The injury kept him out until the post-World Cup break, when he was an unused sub against Spurs on Boxing Day and then came on at the London Stadium on 30 December as a 95th-minute replacement for the injured Ivan Toney in the Bees’ 2–0 win against West Ham.
+The injury kept him out until the post-World Cup break, when he was an unused sub against Tottenham Hotspur on Boxing Day and then came on at the London Stadium on 30 December as a 95th-minute replacement for the injured Ivan Toney in the Bees' 2–0 win against West Ham United.
+He scored his first league goal of the 2022–23 season on 1 April at Brighton & Hove Albion, scoring Brentford's first in a 3–3 "thriller".

+Return to Malmö FF

+On 14 April 2023, Brentford announced that Jansson would leave the club at the end of the season, to rejoin Malmö FF on a free transfer.
+The defender would sign a contract until 2027 with his boyhood team.

 International career

 Youth

 Jansson made his debut for the Sweden U21 national team in a friendly game against Portugal on 9 February 2011.
 On 2 June 2011 he captained the team in a match against Norway where he also scored the first goal in a 4–1 win for Sweden U21.